 Lion’s article is referring to jobs “such as computer programmers and accountants,” but it also applies to aesthetic producers such as architects, urban planners, illustrators, and graphic designers.

 Ultimately, it is no secret that in recent years we have seen a dramatic increase in internet entrepreneurs.
 Jobs that simply had not been invented yet are now available and these positions all contribute to the economy and world culture as a whole.

 Furthermore, there are so many business ideas out there online now that it has never been a better time to establish an online business, provided you can successfully create a product or service and target an audience of course.

-Architects take a visual aesthetic vision and implement it into something tangible that not only functions as a living space but forms the basis of our civilization.
+Marketing ideas to one side though, architects take a visual aesthetic vision and implement it into something tangible that not only functions as a living space but forms the basis of our civilization.

 Business of Architecture’s article on the struggles of architects states that “after 8 years of study and professional training, an architect should be respected like a doctor and paid like a highly qualified professional.”

 The concept of value transference applies to architecture as much as any other part of our economy.
 An example is Jon Jerde, known for his Retro-Futurist Post Modernist shopping malls and Las Vegas Casinos, inspired by historic aesthetics in the 80’s and 90’s.